groovy-tutorial/groovy-tutorial/manuscript/08/08_08_ClassMembers.md

 ## Static initializer blocks

 Classes don't have a constructor-style approach that you can use to prepare the class variables for use.
-However, there is a static form of the instance intializer block:
+However, there is a static form of the intializer block:

 {lang=groovy}
 <<[A static initializer](code/08/08/static_init.groovy)